After Months of Questions, Key Operation Warp Speed Adviser's Contract Emerges

 An HHS spokesperson said in an emailed statement that Slaoui resigned from his board seat at Moderna and divested his equity holdings in the company.
 He "committed to donate to cancer research all incremental value accrued from his Moderna shares between the evening of Thursday, May 14, prior to the announcement of his position on Operation Warp Speed and the time of sale."

 Slaoui also "left all advisory boards and boards of directors of companies with even the appearance of conflict," the statement said.
 That includes the board of Lonza, a contract manufacturer helping Moderna make its vaccine, before Slaoui received any equity in the company, according to a Sept.
-23 letter from HHS to Rep. James E. Clyburn, D-S.C..
+23 letter from HHS to Rep. James E. Clyburn, D-S.C.

 As for his GlaxoSmithKline shares, the contract says if they accrue more value than the average of a pharmaceutical stock index during his time at Operation Warp Speed, he will donate the difference to the National Institutes of Health.